khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Loading

 Any button can utilize the `loading` property to turn a button’s state into a loading state.
 This state indicates that an action is in progress, and the button can’t be clicked while the state persists.
+If an icon button needs a loading state, the loading button should also only display the animated loading icon without any additional text.

 [[Example:button-loading]]